litestar-org/polyfactory/docs/usage/9-getting-deterministic-logical-factories.md

 # Getting Deterministic Logical Values

-In this following example we create a factory for a person model
+In this following example we create a factory for a `Person` model

 ```py
 from pydantic import BaseModel